 On Jan.
 17, businessman J.B.
 Pritzker appeared before the Chicago Sun-Times Editorial Board.
-We asked him why he’s running for the Democratic nomination for Illinois Governor in the March 2018 primary:
+We asked him why he’s running for Illinois governor in the November 2018 general election:

 The Chicago Sun-Times sent the candidates seeking the Democratic nomination for Governor a list of questions to find out their views on a range of important issues facing the state of Illinois.
 J.B.
 Pritzker submitted the following answers to our questionnaire: